Say hello to MacBook Pro

 Display the function keys.
 Press and hold the Function (Fn) key to display the function keys F1 through F12 in the Touch Bar, then tap a function button to use it.

 Express yourself with emoji.
 In some apps, you can choose an emoji instead of words for a fun way to make your point.
-Tap the Emoiji button to display the emoji.
+Tap to display the emoji.
 Swipe to scroll through options, organized by category, such as “Frequently Used,” “Smileys & People,” “Travel & Places,” and more.
 Tap to select the emoji you want.

 Explore and experiment.
 Tap around to see what you can accomplish quickly and efficiently.
 It’s often easier to tap the Touch Bar than to click or select items onscreen in order to accomplish a task or apply a setting.
 For example, open Calculator and do quick calculations with the number keys and the functions on the Touch Bar—no more moving your cursor, clicking, and typing onscreen.